 If an economizer is installed, check the unit operating balance with the economizer at full outside air and at minimum outside air.

-NOTE: Airflow setting below 350 CFM/Ton is not recommended, as evaporator freezing or poor unit performance is possible.
+NOTE:Airflow setting below 300 CFM/Ton is not recommended, as evaporator freezing or poor unit performance is possible.Start-up Procedure and Checklist for 2 Speed Models.